sericks007/cognitive-toolkit-docs/articles/Speech/Home.md

 The *Speech to Text* APIs *transcribe* audio streams into text that your application can display to the user or act upon as command input.
 The *Speech To Text* APIs come in two flavors.

 Highlight features:
-* The *Speech to Text* APIs support many spoken languages in multiple dialects.
+* Supports many spoken languages in multiple dialects.
 For the full list of supported languages in each recognition mode, see [Recognition Languages](api-reference-rest/bingvoicerecognition.md#recognition-language).
-* Powerful recognition, also used by Cortana, Office Dictation, Office Translator, and other Microsoft products
+* Applies powerful speech recognition technolgoies that are used by Cortana, Office Dictation, Office Translator, and other Microsoft products.
-* Configurable recognition modes that are optimized recognition for different user cases:
+* Supports multiple recognition modes to enable optimized results in different user scenarios.
+The *Speech to Text* APIs currently support *interactive*, *conversation*, and *dictation* mode.
-* Real-time recognition,
+* Real-time continuous recognition.
+The *Speech to Text* supports both recognition of
 * Support adding capitalization and punctuation, masking profanity, and text normalization.

 Developers can use both REST API or Microsoft Speech Client Libraries to access APIs for speech to text.